 - In the Touhou manga, Wild and Horned Hermit, poor Reimu is forced to meditate under a waterfall by Kasen as part of her training to become a more disciplined Miko.

-- In the manga Vagabond, chapter 52, Musashi attempts to meditate to remove the fear of dying to someone he lost to.
+- In Vagabond, chapter 52, Musashi attempts to meditate to remove the fear of dying to someone he lost to.
 The instructor lampshades that ancient people have done it to remove their fears, but then subverts it when stating it won't do any good.
 Musashi almost drowns as a result.

-"By the time you rise out of the falls...you shall become fully aware...that it's not going to do any good."
+"By the time you rise out of the falls... you shall become fully aware... that it's not going to do any good."

-- In Best Of The Best, the South Korean Taekwondo team is shown standing under a waterfall during their training.
+- In Best of the Best, the South Korean Taekwondo team is shown standing under a waterfall during their training.

-- In the Discworld novel Soul Music when Glod and Cliff have Buddy's harp fixed, they tell the cunning artificer that the harp is of such quality that the original maker spent a week under a waterfall in a buffalo hide meditating before even pickup up his tools.
+- In the Discworld novel Soul Music, when Glod and Cliff have Buddy's harp fixed, they tell the cunning artificer that the harp is of such quality that the original maker spent a week under a waterfall in a buffalo hide meditating before even pickup up his tools.
 The artificer replies that for what they're paying him he'll have a quick sit in the shower wearing a shammy leather.

 - Yu-Gi-Oh!: Mizuho in the artwork of "Asceticism of the Six Samurai".
 She's training to become the Hand of the Six Samurai after mourning for Shinai's death.